Javacord/Javacord/README.md

 <img src="https://javacord.org/img/javacord-readme/ping-pong-white.gif">

-More sophisticated examples can be found at the [end of the README](#-more-examples).
+You can find more sophisticated  examples can be found at the [end of the README](#-more-examples).
 You can also check out the [example bot](https://github.com/Javacord/Example-Bot) for a fully functional bot.

 ### */* Slash commands
 First, you need to create the ping pong slash command.
-Run this code **one single time** to create the command:
+Run this code **once** to create the command:
 ```java
 public class MyFirstBot {